thecodingmachine/graphqlite/website/docs/field-middlewares.md

 use TheCodingMachine\GraphQLite\QueryFieldDescriptor;

 /**
- * Middleware in charge of hiding a field if it is annotated with @OnlyDebug and the DEBUG constant is not set */ class OnlyDebugFieldMiddleware implements FieldMiddlewareInterface {
+ * Middleware in charge of hiding a field if it is annotated with #[OnlyDebug] and the DEBUG constant is not set */ class OnlyDebugFieldMiddleware implements FieldMiddlewareInterface {